Stick Songs and Focus Devices in the Classroom

 This is a short and sweet blog about a short and funny thing – the weird noises and movements your teacher does before a stick song!

-Every teacher has their own personal routine.
+If you have taken TMC classes with different teachers, you'll know that each teacher has their own stick routine.
 Some make their sticks bark.
 Some sneeze.
 Some go “nininininini” bouncing their sticks to one side until they fall over, sprawled onto the floor.
 The kids lauggghhh.
-It’s adorable and hilarious for the children, the parents, and certainly the teacher to see everyone mimicking their ridiculous movements.
-It’s one of those parts of Music Class where probably no one really knows what’s going on, BUT it certainly gets your attention!
+It’s adorable and hilarious for the children, the parents, and certainly the teacher when everyone mimics their movements.
+It’s one of those parts of The Music Class where no one really knows what’s going on, BUT it certainly gets your attention!
 And that, in fact, is the point.

-This goofy stick routine is a "focus device."
-We think of focus devices as the quickest and most effective way to get everyone’s attention.
-What is a room full of children going to do as soon as they get their hands on an instrument?
-Bang on them!
-Make as much noise as humanly possible!
-SO what can a teacher do in order to regain the focus of her class?
-Should she say, “Excuse me, please look and listen to what I’m doing?
-Excuse me!”
-OR should she start banging her own sticks even louder and MORE enthusiastically than the children and then put them on her head like an alien and start going “Boop boop!
+The goofy stick routine is a "focus device."
+Focus devices are the quickest and most effective way to get everyone’s attention.
+When we pass out instruments before starting a song, the children will, of course, start playing with the instruments and making as much noise as possible.
+So, what can a teacher do in order to regain the focus of her class?
+Should she say, “Excuse me, please look and listen to what I’m doing?”
+Or, should she start banging her own sticks even louder and MORE enthusiastically and put the sticks on her head like an alien and start going “Boop boop!
 Boop boop!”
-I mean, really, which one would get your attention more?
+I mean, really, which one would get your attention?

 Stick drop.
 Like a mic drop but less feedback.